waterbycounty

 What's happening with rivers in Starke County right now?

-Starke County's primary USGS streamgage on the KANKAKEE RIVER is currently reading 572 cubic feet per second — 106% of the long-term mean of 537.46 cfs.
+Starke County's primary USGS streamgage on the KANKAKEE RIVER has a pipeline snapshot of 572 cubic feet per second — 106% of the long-term mean of 537.46 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Starke County water compare to the Indiana average?